 Aside from inappropriate diagnoses, using Google to come up with a diagnosis for your symptoms can cover up a possibly life-threatening condition.
 So besides a hazy and incorrect diagnosis from various medical websites on the web, it is the danger of not recognizing a disease appropriately that is far worse than you think.

-When you often think that something is wrong with you, you have a condition called illness anxiety disorder, sometimes referred to as hypochondriasis.
+When you often think something is wrong with you, you have a condition called illness anxiety disorder, sometimes called hypochondriasis.
 You constantly worry that you may become severely ill, even without seeing or feeling any physical symptoms.
 At times, ‘catastrophizing’ can also occur to individuals at any point in their lives.
-It might be because of one’s mental health problems such as depression or anxiety, or it could have developed from a previous negative experience or trauma that you have not been able to overcome.
+It might be because of one’s mental health problems, such as depression or anxiety, or it could have developed from a previous negative experience or trauma that you have not been able to overcome.

-It is not uncommon for people with anxiety to feel tingling or numbness, which may happen at almost any part of the body but most commonly sensed on the hands, arms, legs, feet, and face.
-This results from blood running to the most vital parts of the body that supports the fight and flight response.
+It is not uncommon for people with anxiety to feel tingling or numbness, which may happen at almost any part of the body but is most commonly sensed on the hands, arms, legs, feet, and face.
+This results from blood running to the body’s most vital parts that support the fight and flight response.

 For a brief period, anxiety increases one’s heart rate and breathing, focusing blood flow to the nervous system, where the person needs it most.
 This physical indication allows you to anticipate the severe or extreme circumstance you’re about to be confronted with.
 If the situation becomes too extreme, however, you may begin to feel dizzy and nauseated.

 You can minimize the ‘jittery feelings’ by drinking lots of water and avoiding too much caffeine from soda and coffee.
-You would also want to replace electrolytes, taking regular walks, and practicing meditation and deep breathing techniques.
+You would also want to replace electrolytes, take regular walks, and practice meditation and deep breathing techniques.

-Staring in blank space is the body’s normal way of coping with anxiety.
+Staring at blank spaces is the body’s normal way of coping with anxiety.
 This anxiety gaze is a symptom that is associated with heightened stress levels.

-When you are extremely worried, angry, or stressed, your nerves’ sensation is increased, causing your body to shake.
+When you are extremely worried, angry, or stressed, your nervous sensation is increased, causing your body to shake.
 Some individuals are also more sensitive to prescriptions for anxiety compared to others.
-Antidepressants, antihistamines, lithium, or medications for asthma can cause shakiness as well.
+Antidepressants, antihistamines, lithium, or asthma medications can also cause shakiness.

-When you have anxiety, your body is preparing to cope with the stress and tension, decoding the anxiousness as a sign of your need to run from the threat or stand your ground.
+When you have anxiety, your body prepares to cope with the stress and tension, decoding the anxiety as a sign of your need to run from the threat or stand your ground.
 Your body’s different muscles get ready to take action, causing the body to tremble, shake, and twitch.
 If tremors accompany these symptoms, the type of tremor is called psychogenic tremor.

 If you unexpectedly feel shaky, lightheaded, and weak, you could be having a hypoglycemic attack.
 Other indications of lowered blood sugar include sudden headaches, trembling, fatigue, or tremors of the legs or arms.

-Whether you acknowledge that our anxiety is far exaggerated than the circumstances call for or think that your constant worrying guards you in whatever way, the outcome is the same – you cannot turn off your extremely anxious ideations.
+Whether you acknowledge that your anxiety is far more exaggerated than the circumstances call for or think that your constant worrying guards you in whatever way, the outcome is the same – you cannot turn off your extremely anxious ideations.
 They continue running inside your head repeatedly.
-But even if things may seem so intense and overwhelming right now, you can be free of this chronic anxiety, find ways to pacify your anxious mind, and get back that sense of hope in you.
+But even if things may seem so intense and overwhelming right now, you can be free of this chronic anxiety, find ways to pacify your anxious mind, and regain that sense of hope in you.